TACC/Lmod/docs/source/020_advanced.rst

     ^D

-Starting first from the name: git/2.6.2.lua, modulefiles with the .lua extension are assumed to be written in lua and files without are assumed to be written in TCL.
+Starting first from the name: git/2.6.2.lua, modulefiles with the .lua extension are assumed to be written in lua and files without this extension are assumed to be written in TCL.
 This modulefile for git adds ``~/pkg/git/2.6.2/bin`` to the user's path so that the personal version of git can be found.
 Note that the use of the functions **myModuleName()** and  **myModuleVersion()**